PhilipYip1988/vmware-workstation-installation-guide/windows-2000-guest/readme.md

 <img src="https://github.com/user-attachments/assets/530c8c0b-ac42-4ad8-8ef4-7d1dbbe75aa5" width="600"/>

-The Baud rate will be shown, in this case 9600 Bits per second:
+The Baud rate will be shown, in this case 9600 Bits per second.
+Update this to match the speed the device you want to connect expects:

 <img src="https://github.com/user-attachments/assets/60686db0-b415-4ea7-a82e-a758329f4fb0" width="600"/>